autobib/autobib/README.md

 ### Import records

-If you have an existing database of records in the `.bib`, you can import these records into your Autobib database using `autobib import`.
+You can import existing records from BibTeX files using `autobib import`.
 There are four mutually exclusive import modes, specified with flags:

 - `--local` (the default behaviour):